About the Project

 For our card sorting activity, we created a physical open card sort, and an online hybrid card sort activity.
 Much like the interviewing phase, a standardized set of background questions and protocol were set, and remained consistent throughout the studies.
 Below are the results of our physical card sort activities.

-we used these results to re-organize the sitemap and reconsider navigation.
+Below are the categories from our online hybrid activity that were similarly placed, with their number of occurrences listed in red.
+We used these results to re-organize the sitemap and reconsider navigation.
 In re-grouping categories based on results, we renamed content categories to use for navigation.

 Heuristic Analysis